 ANYONE HAS BEEN THERE??
 I have and there are no rivers.
 Look on a map.
 Once again this has nothing to do with Israel in fact Israel took pumps in to get rid of the water.
 So suck it up twits.

 “Sam” (who probably intended to say “west” of the Jordan River):

 LOL.
 There are no dams or rivers east of the Jordan river.
 What a pathetic lie.

 There are no rivers east of Gaza.
 So who would build dams in the wadi?
 Even without dams, the rains would have brought flooded wadi for a few hours.
 It is a fact of life in desertic flood plains.
 This too happens in Arizona and New Mexico and is it Israel’s fault?
 Probably not since Hamas does not rule Arizona… Yet.

 Dear Editor, there are no rivers in Israel immediately east of Gaze.
 So, there are no dams.
 Perhaps you are referring to one or several of the wadis.
-These run during heavy rains as is happening now all over the Med and middle?east.
-The area getting?flooded is called a “flood plain,” implying “do not build there.”
-But every once in a while there is a flash flood and when that happens the Gazans blame it on israel.
+These run during heavy rains as is happening now all over the Med and middle. east.
+Is the area getting? flooded is called a “flood plain,” implying “do not build there.”
+But every once in a while there is a flash flood and when that happens the Gazans blame it on Israel.

 “Natan” (apparently an Israeli):

 If someone could tell me where these dams are I shall personally make a trip to photograph them and post them on this site.
 The whole scenario is totally ridiculous – pls. people check your facts.